Travel, experience, conserve with

 1. Day 1: Depart UK

 Later in the afternoon, we head out for a relaxed excursion as an introduction to this region's ecosystem and its wildlife.
-Hopefully, we will encounter Brumback's night monkey as well as a variety of birds.
+Hopefully, we encounter Brumback's night monkey as well as a variety of birds.

 Accommodation: Rancho Camana, 2-nights